almereyda/awesome-starred/README.md

 - [avitex/mdbook-tera](https://github.com/avitex/mdbook-tera) - Tera preprocessor for mdBook
 - [FreeMasen/mdbook-presentation-preprocessor](https://github.com/FreeMasen/mdbook-presentation-preprocessor) - A preprocessor for utilizing an MDBook as slides for a presentation.
 - [rahul-thakoor/mdBook-offline-support](https://github.com/rahul-thakoor/mdBook-offline-support) - A demo repo with an mdBook that works offline
-- [jontze/action-mdbook](https://github.com/jontze/action-mdbook) - Github action to setup mdbook and optional the linkcheck, mermaid, toc or open-on-gh plugins
+- [jontze/action-mdbook](https://github.com/jontze/action-mdbook) - Github action to setup mdbook and optional the linkcheck, mermaid, toc, open-on-gh, admonish or katex plugins
 - [JakubKoralewski/mdbook-fluent](https://github.com/JakubKoralewski/mdbook-fluent) - mdBook preprocessor for variable interpolation using the Fluent language
 - [blazood/mdbook-mark](https://github.com/blazood/mdbook-mark) - this is a mdbook preprocessor which can render ==== to &lt;mark&gt;&lt;/mark&gt;
 - [azarmadr/mdbook-foldable-faq](https://github.com/azarmadr/mdbook-foldable-faq) - Mdbook preprocessor to fold faq, with custom marker